 Our photographer pulled in his favorite videographer.
 The photographer was excellent so we extended a lot of trust.

 I initially called the videographer and inquired about his workflow before signing the contract.
-I saw his Vimeo page and the work he posted.
 I inquired about his recording techniques, the gear he uses, and so on.

-- How do they record in multicam and how do they sync the angles?
+- How do you record in multicam and how do they sync the angles?

 - Who are the people that will be filming?
 (Are they a tight knit team or more like a body shop?)